Is Your Fibromyalgia Making Your Skin Sensitive? Here’s What You Can Do!

 Herbal Remedies

-Herbs such as aloe vera, honey, turmeric, and ginger can help reduce inflammation associated with fibromyalgia skin rashes when applied topically or consumed orally in teas or tinctures.
+When applied topically or consumed orally in teas or tinctures, herbs such as aloe vera, honey, turmeric, and ginger can help reduce inflammation associated with fibromyalgia skin rashes.

-Aloe vera has soothing effects on irritated skin, while honey is an antibacterial agent that helps protect against infection caused by scratching the rashes too much.
+Aloe vera soothes irritated skin, while honey is an antibacterial agent that helps protect against infection caused by scratching the rashes too much.

 Turmeric contains curcumin which has powerful antioxidant properties that help reduce inflammation.